 Multigrain Vs Whole Wheat atta - which one should you consume?
 The answer lies in balance.
 If you have no medical reason, then it's great to have both in your kitchen as they offer variety and access to additional nutrition.

-However, for people with medical reasons or people looking for a specific outcome such as weight loss, or gluten-free meals, experimenting with multigrain attas can be more promising.
-Multigrain atta is best when the goal is to go gluten-free, or add variety or boost nutritional intake.
+However, for people with medical reasons or people looking for a specific outcome, such as weight loss or gluten-free meals, experimenting with multigrain attas can be more promising.
+Multigrain atta is best when the goal is to go gluten-free, add variety or boost nutritional intake.
 Therefore, the best choice depends on individual lifestyle and health goals.

 Frequently Asked Questions